 Arrive 15 minutes early to ensure time for parking and signing in.
 There is no admittance after the class starts.
 Please leave young children at home.

 The class is located at 3020 Rucker Ave, Everett, WA 98201.
 Masks must be worn in the Snohomish Health District building, regardless of vaccination status.
-You must check in at the screening table and maintain physical distance from others in the building.
 For COVID vaccine information, go to our COVID Vaccine Info page.

 Notice: There have been Hepatitis A outbreaks throughout the U.S., including in Washington.
 For more information, go to our Hepatitis page.